datalad-handbook/book/docs/basics/101-113-summary.rst

 command, and discovered the concept of *locked* content.

 * ``datalad run`` records and saves the changes a command makes in a dataset.
-That means that modifications to existing contents or new content is associated with a specific command and saved to the datasets history.
+That means that modifications to existing content or new content is associated with a specific command and saved to the dataset's history.

 * A ``datalad run`` command generates a ``run-record`` in the commit.
 This :term:`run-record` can be used by datalad to re-execute a command with ``datalad rerun CHECKSUM``, where CHECKSUM is the